pmobrien/gg-leaderboard-scraper/README.md

 - `submissions`: How many results have been submitted for this `wod`.
 Does not include any submissions with the value `0`.
 - `unit`: The unit we are counting by for this `wod` (usually `reps` or `pounds`).
 - `values`: An array of all the results for this `wod`.
 This array is not sorted, and it does not include any submissions with the value `0`.

+# Client
+The client provides a selector to choose a division, and when the `Calculate` button is pressed, fetches the results from the client and provides some statistics based on those.